oneapi-src/level-zero-spec/scripts/core/PROG.md

     ${x}_event_handle_t hEvent;
     ${x}DeviceCreateEvent(hDevice, &eventDesc, &hEvent);

-    // Encode a wait on an event into a command list
+    // Append a wait on an event into a command list
-    ${x}CommandListEncodeWaitOnEvent(hCommandList, hEvent);
+    ${x}CommandListAppendWaitOnEvent(hCommandList, hEvent);

     // Enqueue wait via the command list into a command queue
     ${x}CommandQueueEnqueueCommandLists(hCommandQueue, 1, &hCommandList, nullptr);